www.scantips.com

 The EV Chart does not select ISO.
 It's about the f/stop and shutter speed you chose for the ISO number you're using.
 The EV chart and EV number are about whatever ISO you are using.

-The EV formula EV = log₂(N²/t) does not mention ISO directly, so then we hear people telling us that ISO is not a factor of EV, or that the EV Chart is only for ISO 100 (which is blatantly Wrong).
-The EV number (Exposure Value) is the camera settings (f/stop and shutter speed) for exposure of the current light level at whatever the current ISO.
-You might be using ISO 100, but metered EV is about whatever ISO determined the other settings.
+The EV formula EV = log₂(N²/t) does not mention ISO directly, so we do hear some people telling us that ISO is not a factor of EV, or that the EV Chart is only for ISO 100 (which is blatantly Wrong.
+The EV chart is for any ISO you might be using.)
+The EV number (Exposure Value) is the camera settings (f/stop and shutter speed) for exposure of the current light level at any current ISO.
+You might even be using ISO 100, but metered EV is about whatever ISO determined the other settings.
 ISO certainly does affect the EV number, ISO affects the camera settings that determine EV.
-An exposure with a different ISO is on a different row in the EV Chart.
-There is only the one standard EV chart (for full stops).
-A row of Equivalent Exposure settings are indicated by the EV number.
+An exposure with a different ISO is simply on a different row in the EV Chart.
+There is only the One Standard EV chart (for full stops).
+A row of Equivalent Exposure settings are indicated by the Absolute EV number.
 EV is that chart row of Equivalent Exposure settings.
 That EV row applies to whatever ISO was used to measure it.

-On the EV 15 row in the EV chart below, you can find the settings f/16 1/125, which the EV 15 row number tells you those settings are EV 15 (for the ISO being used).
-But if you look on the EV 18 row (on this same standard chart), you find f/16 1/1000 second, which is +3 EV, which row is correct exposures for EV 18 (for an ISO 3 EV higher).
+You can find on the EV 15 row in the EV chart below, the settings f/16 1/125, which the EV 15 row number tells you those settings are EV 15 (for the ISO being used).
+And if you look on the EV 18 row (on this same standard chart), you find f/16 1/1000 second, which is +3 EV, which row is correct exposures for EV 18 (for an ISO 3 EV higher).
 So for whatever ISO it may represent, just look up the EV on the EV chart.
 Or look up the settings to find the EV (for the ISO that causes those settings).
 That is why it is the standard chart.
 The EV formula computes the standard chart for any use.
 We can't say "EV is independent of ISO", because a specific ISO has already influenced the situation, in the meters EV reading, and the camera settings selecting it.

 Bright direct sunlight is normally near EV 15 at ISO 100, or near EV 18 at ISO 800.
 In both cases, a light meter set to that ISO will read that EV value.
 The metered EV 15 row will show the correct settings for ISO 100, and the metered EV 18 row will be correct for ISO 800.
 On this one standard EV chart.